Asor-Development/Appian/Notes/InterviewQuestions.md

 24. What is a local variable and what is the difference between a local variable, load, and with?
 [Answer](./OtherObjects/LocalVariables.md#local-variales)
 25. Explain local variables default behavior?
 [Answer](./OtherObjects/LocalVariables.md#default-refresh-behavior-for-all-local-variables)
 26. How can you use `a!refreshVariable()` to change default behavior?
 [Answer](./OtherObjects/LocalVariables.md#disable-default-refresh-behavior-arefreshvariable)
+27. How many views can be added in a record?
+28. How do you check if a user name is taken or not?

 [Answer]()
 [Answer]()